Updated: May 3

 Gentlemen’s Grooming is a newly opened barbershop located in the 19th district of Vienna.
 It offers a combination of traditional, artistic, and new school haircuts for customers of different ages.
 The services include haircuts, beard trim/shaving, a combo of haircut and beard trim, and haircuts for ‘Little Gentlemen’ (haircut for children).
 Co-owners Bryan Andrew Fallar, Paul Bryan Fernandez, Lukas Akdil, and the main barber Markus Lucaciu, together set a standard of providing barber services with a professional touch and offering a venue for friends and family to meet.

-I had the pleasure to chat with Bryan Andrew Fallar, co-owner of Gentlemen’s Grooming and a Filipino-Austrian entrepreneur from Vienna, Austria.
+I had the pleasure to chat with Bryan Andrew Fallar, otherwise known as Zayn Valerian, co-owner of Gentlemen’s Grooming and a Filipino-Austrian entrepreneur from Vienna, Austria.
 Bryan talked and shared about his life in Vienna, how he came upon the idea of owning a barbershop, and his expectations on what he hopes Gentlemen’s Grooming can achieve in future.

 The idea began with a phone call from a friend who brought up the idea to open a barbershop.
 At first, he was sceptical mainly because he had no clue how to open and manage one, not to mention how to cut hair.
 Regardless, he took time to put together a business plan and researched the costs involved such as rent of venue, fixed costs of utilities, equipment, insurance, etc. Together with his business partners and investment return from cryptocurrency, the business seemed feasible.

-It wasn’t until Bryan and Paul, two of the three business partners, found a new investor.
-With the help of networking, Bryan connected with a good friend Lukas Akdil who decided to join and invest in the business.
+It wasn’t until Zayn and Paul, two of the three business partners, found a new investor.
+With the help of networking, Zayn connected with a good friend Lukas Akdil who decided to join and invest in the business.
 They were able to gradually build on the progress already made and eventually opened to the public in April 2022.

 Today, Gentlemen’s Grooming Barbershop has gathered the attention of many customers as they are fully booked almost every week.
 Luckily, I was able to book an appointment for myself.
 Overall, the services provided are refreshing and comforting to have a haircut where one can engage in conversation with his barber.
 This is the standard of service Bryan and Gentlemen’s Grooming hope to set, where visiting your barber is supposed to be “magical and conversational, and a place offering quality over quantity.”